Anis196/Calendar-day-finder/README.md

 ### Contributions
 Feel free to fork this repository, make your changes, and submit a pull request.
 All contributions are welcome!

-**No library has been used for performing any of the operations, its raw logic:P I made this short program just for fun and as a way to always remember the concept and logic behind Calendar related problems.**
+**Note: No library has been used for performing any of the operations, its raw logic:P I made this short program just for fun and as a way to always remember the concept and logic behind Calendar related problems.**